-4.18 As part of the strategic regeneration of Edge Lane Central the existing business and industrial space within the application site will be redeveloped as part of plans to consolidate the retail and leisure park, and improve the public realm.
-Details of the relocation of existing businesses are included within the Industrial Units Relocation Strategy Report (MA/MA/1003708/R008m).
+4.18 As part of the strategic regeneration of Edge Lane Central, much of the existing business and industrial space within the application site will be redeveloped as part of plans to consolidate the retail and leisure park, and improve the public realm.
+Details of the relocation of existing businesses (where this is practicable) are included within the Industrial Units Relocation Strategy Report (MA/MA/1003708/R008m).